This article was fully updated in June 2024.

 Rural area ZimbabweIs it ethical to visit Zimbabwe?

-14. There’s so much to say on this one!
+15. There’s so much to say on this one!
 There has been a lot of media debate about the role of tourists in Zimbabwe’s politics.
-Some say that tourists should avoid visiting Zimbabwe to make a statement against Zimbabwe’s political violence.
-I don’t think this avoidance solves Zimbabwe’s current problems.
+Some say that tourists should avoid visiting Zimbabwe to make a statement against Zimbabwe’s political repression.
+I don’t think this solves Zimbabwe’s current problems.

 Zimbabwe needs tourists, so that local businesses can grow, so that regular Zimbabweans can support their families, and so that the wildlife and their habitats can be financially supported.

-Find out more about my thoughts on this question in my post about the ethics of visiting Zimbabwe
+Find out more about my thoughts on this question in my post about the ethics of visiting Zimbabwe.
+Is it ethical to visit Zimbabwe Africa

 [Back to top]